UCF/UCF-Degree-Search-Plugin/readme.txt

 == Changelog ==

+= 0.7.4 =
+* Bug Fixes:
+    * Corrected bug with the `[ucf-degree-picker]` where the URL was being improperly formed because of a missing trailing slash.

 = 0.7.3 =
 * Enhancements:
     * Added the `[ucf-degree-picker]` shortcode which provides a multistep dropdown solution for finding a degree.